tefkah/thesis-writing/Reasoning of FQHE Is Less Rigorous than IQHE.md

 ctime: 20210309161322
 ---

-# Reasoning of FQHE Is Less Rigorous than IQHE

 Basically, with interaction taken into account, it won't be possible to use [[perturbation theory]] and thus to calculate the wavefunctions somewhat precisely.

 Instead, [[The wavefunction of the FQHE is GUESSED from general grounds|the wavefunction of the FQHE is GUESSED]]